dudfoKim/ETRI_openCV/README.md

 ********************************************************************

-This repository has contained the XM Media and Giga Korea project in ETRI.
+This repository has contained the Giga Korea project in ETRI.

 it contains OpenCV and object tracking through c++